tonamatos/wiederhold-notes/content/MAT246/2/Modular arithmetic.md

 - produces enough properties so that you can narrow down and eventually find the solution; or
 - yields a contradiction, in which case you can guarantee no solution exists.

->[!warning] Note:
->
->In the lectures, I guide students through this process interactively.
-Here I just spoil the whole solution for the sake of completeness.

 ### Solution criterion

 >[!thm] Theorem.